Instruct Simon

 To instruct Simon please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Simon Goldstone is an experienced senior junior and trial advocate.
-His work is exclusively in the High Court, where he often appears against Silks.
+Simon is an experienced senior junior and trial advocate.
+His work is almost exclusively in the High Court, where he often appears alone against Silks.
+He is registered also to appear in the DIFC Court in Dubai.

 • Insurance, in particular: Construction All Risks (CAR) insurance